-How many children does the Center serve a year?
+How many children do the Centers serve a year?

-The Center typically provides services to between 350-400 children per year.
-In 2012, we served 729 children and their families.
+The Centers typically provide services to over 700 children per year.
+In 2017, we served 756 children and their families.

-Okaloosa County Board of Commissioners donated 1.4 acres of commercially zoned property on McEwen Drive in Niceville.
+The 13,000 square foot Niceville center is located on 1.4 acres leased from the Okaloosa County Board of Commissioners on McEwen Drive.
 The Center is in a residential area located behind the Niceville Chamber of Commerce, one block off John Sims Parkway.
-The physical address is: 401 McEwen Drive, Niceville, FL 32578.
-We serve families located in Okaloosa and Walton Counties.
-This includes Niceville, Fort Walton Beach, Destin, Shalimar, Mary Esther, Crestview, DeFuniak Springs, Destin, Freeport and the surrounding areas.
+The physical address is 401 McEwen Drive, Niceville, FL 32578.
+It serves families located in Okaloosa county.

-What services are provided at the Emerald Coast Children's Advocacy Center and is there a charge for providing them to victims?
+What services are provided at the ECCAC and is there a charge for providing them to victims?

-The Children's Advocacy Center employs three Licensed Mental Health Therapists who provide counseling for victims of sexual and physical abuse and their families.
+The Children's Advocacy Center employs four Licensed Mental Health Counselors who provide counseling for victims of sexual and physical abuse and their families.
 Since 2004, over 15,530 therapy session have been provided to our victims and their families.
-The Agency Partners in the Center provide valuable medical exams and forensic interviews for use during prosecution of offenders.
-Victims and their families are never charged for services at the Center.
+The Agency Partners in the Centers provide valuable medical exams and forensic interviews for use during prosecution of offenders.
+Victims and their families are never charged for services at the Centers.

 Will children sleep there or be housed overnight?

 No. This is NOT an overnight shelter or residence for anyone.
-The Children's Advocacy Center is a professional office complex designed to be child friendly in its design and operation.
+The ECCAC is a professional office complex designed to be child friendly in its design and operation.
 The occupants are working professionals that deal with abused children.
 Typically, our children are able to stay with non-offending family members.
 Fewer than ten percent of our kids enter the foster care system or require emergency shelter.

-Do children seen at the Center always enter foster care?
+Do children seen at the Centers always enter foster care?

-No. Most children seen at the Center remain with their non-offending family members.
+No. Most children seen at the Centers remain with their non-offending family members.
 Only a small percentage (5-10%) are placed in the foster care system.